-The Audio Levels Screen allows the user to tweak audio input levels all from the front touch screen, as seen from the sample screen below:
+The Audio Levels Screen allows the user to tweak audio input levels all from the front touch screen.

 Step sizes will vary from 0.5 dB up to 2.0 dB depending on the current audio, MPX, and SCA input levels.